MicrosoftDocs/win32-pr.it-it/desktop-src/TermServ/itssbsession-username.md

 ## <a name="property-value"></a>Valore proprietà

-Puntatore a una variabile **BSTR** che riceve il nome utente per la sessione.
+Puntatore a una **variabile BSTR** che riceve il nome utente per questa sessione.

 ## <a name="requirements"></a>Requisiti